russtoku/froide2/docs/configuration.rst

 For autocomplete search results another name schema is used.
 This needs its own config too::

-    # boost public bodies for autocomplete
+    # boost public agencies for autocomplete
     FROIDE_CONFIG.update(
         'autocomplete_body_boosts': {
             u"Ministry": 1.9